AckXeon/uni/EIST_16/summary/System_design.md

   - the set of public operations provided by a subsystem
 ##### Coupling and coherence of subsystems
 - goal: reduce system complexity while allowing change
-- *coherence* measures dependency among classes
+- *coherence / cohesion* measures dependency among classes
   - *high coherence*: the classes and subsystem perform similar tasks and are related to each other via many associations
   - *low coherence*: lots of miscellaneous and auxiliary classes, almost no associations
 - *coupling* measures dependency among subsystems